Company InformationCorporate Governance

 - The Company shall communicate important matters such as its management policies at the Board of Directors, etc. and ensure appropriateness of operations by holding liaison meeting with subsidiaries.

-- Based on the Affiliated Companies Administration Regulations, the Corporate Planning Department shall receive periodic reports from subsidiaries regarding the status of execution, etc. to confirm the appropriateness of operations.
+- Based on the Affiliated Companies Administration Regulations, the Corporate Planning Department shall receive reports from subsidiaries regarding the status of execution and other important matters, periodically or whenever necessary, to confirm the appropriateness of operations.

 - The Internal Auditing office shall audit the Company and its subsidiaries, conduct operational audit, and evaluate the status of development and operation of internal control system.